 - File a Ph.D. candidacy application at least two weeks before the Comprehensive Examination (known in our department as Comps III).

 - Pass the Ph.D.
 Comprehensive Examination (Comps III).

 - Meet with your thesis committee yearly and submit the progress report from that meeting.
 A minimum of 3 thesis committee members must be present at the meeting, including your advisor.
 For students with a titular advisor, you are also required to have annual meetings with your titular advisor before passing Comps III.
 In this case, the titular advisor progress report form should be submitted annually.

 - Complete online application to graduate at beginning of semester that you will defend.

-- Pass a final oral examination by a committee (thesis defense).
+- Pass a final oral examination (thesis defense).

 - Complete and submit thesis and paperwork according to Graduate School deadlines.

 Students in the Chemical Physics or Geophysics program have different requirements for courses, Comps I, and Comps II.
 Students in the Applied Physics or IQ Biology certificate program have different requirements for courses and Comps I.